|

 insecticides indoors.
 With a few exceptions,

-conventional insecticides are just too hazardous for
+conventional synthetic insecticides are just too hazardous for

 |